conselio/jeedom_mysensors/README.md

 Automaticly create a device for the gateway with the only purpose to know the status of connexion and use it for alert

+Can set a node for monitoring and get an alert on inactive nodes

 === Todo : ===

-Check and alert if node has not been seen since long time
+Enhance mySensors node pages and widgets used by default

 Add function on plugin to deliver data requested by a node